Otto Becher: Senior command

 Becher retained command of Warramunga until October 1951, when he was posted to the shore base HMAS Lonsdale for service with the Navy Office as Deputy Chief of Naval Personnel and Director of Personal Services.
 In September that year he was additionally appointed trustee of the Services Canteens Trust Fund; a position he held until October 1952 and for which he received a letter of appreciation from the Minister for Defence.
 The same month he assumed the position of Deputy Chief of Naval Staff.
 On 25 August 1954, Becher was given command of the aircraft carrier HMAS Vengeance, and in October he returned with his new command to the Korean theatre to transport the aircraft, equipment and personnel of No. 77 Squadron RAAF back to Australia.

 In 1956, Becher embarked for the United Kingdom to attend the Imperial Defence College.
 A month after his December graduation, he travelled back to Australia and assumed command of HMAS Melbourne.
 Becher remained with Melbourne until December 1958, at which time he returned to the Navy Office at HMAS Lonsdale to resume his role as Deputy Chief of Naval Staff.
 He was promoted to acting rear admiral on 3 January 1959, the rank being made substantive twelve months later.
 In the Queen's Birthday Honours of 1961, Becher was appointed a Commander of the Order of the British Empire.

 Relinquishing his position with the Navy Office in 1962, Becher was sent to the United Kingdom as Head of the Australian Joint Services Staff in London.
 In January 1964 he returned to Australia, and was made Flag Officer Commanding HM Australian Fleet.
 During his time in this role Becher became embroiled in the controversy that followed the collision of HMA Ships Voyager and Melbourne, which took place in February that year.
-Prior to giving evidence before the Royal Commission that had been established to investigate the incident, Becher had discussed events with Melbourne's Commanding Officer, Commander Ronald Robertson.
+Before giving evidence before the Royal Commission that had been established to investigate the incident, Becher had discussed events with Melbourne's Commanding Officer, Commander Ronald Robertson.
 The discussion became public knowledge, and led to suggestions of conspiracy.
 Becher stated to the commission that Melbourne should have questioned Voyager's final movements; his evidence is alleged to have influenced the Royal Commissioner, Sir John Spicer, to place a degree of blame on Robertson.
 In 1965, Becher assumed his final command as Flag Officer-in-Charge East Australia Area, before retiring from the Royal Australian Navy on 6 March 1966.